MichaelOdermatt/CatfishGame/README.md

 - [X] Do something about space being pressed as the first character.
 Somehow let the player know (or don't allow space to be pressed as a first character).
 - [ ] Make movement feel a bit better
 - [ ] Try and fix the player extended jump
-- [ ] Add a respawn button that resets the player location to the starting location
+- [x] Add a respawn button (R) that resets the player location to the starting location

 ## Narrative Ideas